CAMERA-MRI/IMAGINE/ERNIE/README.md

    5) Instructions and software to build the magnet and map its field’s homogeneity.
    6) The magnet, a 7-ring 80mm (inner bore diameter) Halbach array producing ~50 mT, made from 98 neodymium (N48) magnets.
 <p align="center">
-   ERNIE 1& ERNIE 2 are the same scanner first built at 2 different sites.
+   <b>ERNIE 1& ERNIE 2 </b>  are the <b>same kit </b> first built at <b>2</b> different sites.
 ERNIE 1 was first assembled at the ESMRMB pre-congress workshop and then assembled at the ISMRM 2026 conference in Cape Town, South Africa.
 ERNIE 2 on the other hand was first assembled at the Montreal Neurological institute and then at the Montreal General Hospital, Polytechnique Montreal, The Douglas Health Hospital and ISMRM.    </p>
    <p align="center">
   <b>ERNIE Toolkit for Onsite Assembly and Magnetic Field Mapping with Portable Storage System.</b>
    </p>